retry51776/notes/crypto/general.md

   - proof of work
   - proof of stake
 - transaction ledger vs balance ledger
-- scability trilemma: security, decentralized, scalable
+- scalability trilemma: security, decentralized, scalable

 > cryptoeconomics is use economic incentives to provider guarantee about application